ElMoNoW/bpaxz/BL.md

 # BurningLetters

-BurningLetters can be obtained from Package Nr.1 and consists of 26 NFTs.
+BurningLetters can be obtained from Packages Only and consists of 26 NFTs.

 **COMMON**
 - e-t-a-i-n-o-s